Top Hates As not everyone does so feeling ‘relaxed and refreshed

 The financial crisis may have influenced the travel decisions of EU residents significantly, particularly regarding overseas destinations.
 Countries where the recession is at its most prevalent, such as Spain, Italy, Greece and Portugal, accounted for the highest share of trips people made within their own country.

-If you are thinking of travelling abroad, there are some financial products, such as travel money cards or other prepaid cards, which can help your overseas trip match your budget.
+If you are thinking of travelling abroad?
+A prepaid travel card will help your overseas trip match your budget.
 Don’t let the economic crisis ruin your holiday plans.